Skip to main content

 The prepayment penalty

-• Year 1 of the original loan term: 5% of the prepaid amount
+• Year 1: 5% of prepaid principal

-• Year 2: 3% of the prepaid amount
+• Year 2: 3%

-• Year 3: 1% of the prepaid amount
+• Year 3: 1%

-• After year 3: no penalty
+• After year 3: zero

 The penalty is on the prepaid principal, not the entire outstanding balance.
 If you have a $900,000 balance and make a $100,000 lump-sum principal payment in year 1, the penalty applies to the $100,000 you prepaid, not the $900,000 remaining.
 Partial prepayments trigger a pro-rata penalty.
 Most online calculators either ignore this fee entirely or misapply it to the full balance.
 On a $750,000 prepayment in year 1, the difference between those two calculations is $37,500 versus the correct answer of 5% × the actual prepaid amount.